-These types of rental agreements are an example of rental agreements where they a fix a locking period for the tenant and at the same time give him this opportunity to renew the agreement every month.
+These types of rental agreements are an example of rental agreements where they a fix a locking period for the tenant and at the same time give him this opportunity to renew the agreement samples every month.
 Normally this type of agreement comes in place during the period where a tenant is required to vacate the possession.
 It is a set sample of clauses that follow here because the lease part or the period part is locked.
 You can also see Non Disclosure Agreement Template.

 Follow a format that serves the interest of both the parties.
 The property owner has the rights to ask for a revised fare here.
 In the similar fashion, a tenant can demand compensation if he is forced to evict the possession before the end of the month.
 You can also see Agreement Templates.